ThomasLanard/aubert-zelevinsky-duality/README.md

 The implementation is based on:

-- T. Lanard and A. Mínguez, *A Moeglin-Waldspurger algorithm for the Aubert-Zelevinsky duality*.
+- T. Lanard and A. Mínguez, *An algorithm for Aubert-Zelevinsky duality à la Mœglin-Waldspurger*.

 ---